Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Discussion

-To date, these parametric mappings must be trained individually for each lead (a significant restriction shared by supervised methods).
-The bare NLDR methods used here do not have this problem.
-We applied the same algorithms, without adjustment, to both the MLII and V1 leads of the MIT-BIH dataset, and the results were both robust and complementary.
-For example, they each recognized anomalies that were distinct from conventional arrhythmias (e.g. differences in patient anatomy and electrode placement) that can confuse other types of machine learning algorithms.
-We also used their different perspectives on the same underlying heartbeat to facilitate analysis (e.g. for Recording 231 in Figure \ref{fig:signal_examples231}).
-The results would benefit from fusing the multi-lead embeddings into a unified space.
-This involves both manifold alignment of the different NLDR mappings \cite{islam2022manifoldalignedneighborembedding} as well as their projection onto the underlying ECG pathways \cite{man2015vectorcardiographic}.
-Similarly, better understanding will arise from more modalities \cite{baraeinejad2023clinical} and the increasing availability of clinical datasets \cite{torabi2025descriptor}.
+The primary contribution of this work is not to surpass supervised classification methods in accuracy, but rather to enable interpretable, patient-specific analysis in an unsupervised manner.
+A key example is the analysis of multiple leads.
+While supervised methods must be trained separately for each lead, the bare NLDR methods used here do not have this problem.
+We applied the same algorithms, without adjustment, to independent leads of the MIT-BIH dataset, and the results were both robust and complementary.
+For example, they each recognized anomalies that were distinct from conventional arrhythmias, including differences in patient anatomy and electrode placement, that can confuse other types of machine learning algorithms.
+We also used their different perspectives on the same underlying heartbeat to facilitate analysis, e.g. for Recording 231 in Figure \ref{fig:signal_examples231}.